8. AArch64

 8.3.
 Computing Fibonacci Numbers

-Let’s program something useful for a change 😂.
+Next, we implement a more complex algorithm.
 The Fibonacci numbers are given by the following sequence:

 \[\begin{split}F_0 &= 0,\\ F_1 &= 1,\\ F_n &= F_{n-1} + F_{n-2} \quad \forall n \ge 2.\end{split}\]